-The Cayman Islands (Cayman) continue to be the leading offshore jurisdiction for the establishment of hedge funds, private equity funds, and investment funds focused on other asset classes.
-A large number of Cayman funds are structured as exempted limited partnerships (ELPs) where the affairs of the ELP are managed and operated by a general partner and the investors join the ELP as limited partners.
-The general partner is typically a Cayman exempted company (General Partner).
+The Cayman Islands (Cayman) continues to be the leading offshore jurisdiction for the establishment of hedge funds, private equity funds, and investment funds focused on other asset classes.
+A large number of Cayman funds (typically private equity, venture capital or real estate focused funds) are structured as exempted limited partnerships (ELPs) where the affairs of the ELP are managed and operated by a general partner and the investors join the ELP as limited partners.
+The general partner is typically a Cayman exempted company (General Partner) but may also be (i) an individual resident in the Cayman Islands, (ii) a company domiciled in another jurisdiction but registered in Cayman as a foreign company, (iii) an ELP or a foreign limited partnership registered in Cayman in order to qualify as the general of the ELP.

 Limited partners are prohibited from taking part in the management of an ELP and face liability risks if they do.